 Before the allocation and apportionment process starts, the first step in this direction is 'Departmentalization' of overhead expenses.
 Departmentalization means creating departments in the firm so that the overhead expenses can be conveniently allocated or apportioned to these departments.
-For efficient working and to facilitate the process of allocation, apportionment and reapportionment process, an organization is divided into number of departments like, machining, personnel, fabrication, assembling, maintenance, power, tool room, stores, accounts, costing etc and the overheads are collected, allocated or apportioned to these departments.
-This process is known as 'departmentalization' of overheads which will help in ascertainment of cost of each department and control of expenses.
+For efficient working and to facilitate the process of allocation, apportionment and reapportionment process, an organization is divided into number of departments like, machining, personnel, fabrication, assembling, maintenance, power, tool room, stores, accounts, costing etc and the overheads are collected, allocated or apportioned to these departmentalization' of overheads which will help in ascertainment of cost of each department and control of expenses.